floooh/chips/README.md

 ## What's New

+* **03-Jan-2020**: Another VIA- and VIC-20 related update:
+    - The VIA (m6522.h) API has been simplified: the separate m6522_iorq() function to read and write chip registers has been merged into the m6522_tick() function, and all IO callbacks have been removed.
+      Instead of handling the VIA IO ports through callbacks, the port input pins are now set before calling m6522_tick(), and the port outputs are inspected in the pin mask returned by m6522_tick().
+Similar, if chip registers should be read or written, the chip-select and RW pin must be set on the input pin mask for m6522_tick().
+This 'API streamlining' makes writing system tick functions more straightforward.
+System schematics now translate more directly into code which sets and inspects pin bit masks, instead of handling the address decoding, register reads/write, and IO through completely different code (such as IO callbacks).
+    - The same API change (merging the iorq function into the tick function has been implemented for the VIC emulation (m6561.h).
+In the future the other chip emulations will follow too.
+See the ```_vic20_tick()``` function in the ```systems/vic20.h``` header for a code example of how the new VIA and VIC APIs are used in a system's tick function.
+    - The VIA emulation is now more feature complete and accurate, but not yet complete:
+        - the entire shift-register functionality is not implemented
+        - timers and interrupts are not cycle accurate in some situations
+    - The VIC-20 emulation is now good enough to support TAP-file loading through c1530.h datassette emulation (this depends mostly on somewhat accurate VIA timers and interrupts).
+Also, the first modern demo-scene demos are now running in the VIC-20 emulation, although with glitches here and there.

 * **24-Dec-2019**: A small "inbetween merge" because the feature branch I was working on became too unfocused: The plan was to add 1541 floppy support to the C64 emulation, but I soon realized that the VIA emulation